Thairath Online

 Share article

-This year, although the global stock markets faced pressures from high interest rates, economic uncertainty, and geopolitical risks, the large U.S. technology stocks such as the “Magnificent Seven” remain the dominant players in the U.S. stock market and continue to attract the keenest attention from investors worldwide.
+This year, despite global stock markets facing pressure from high interest rates, economic uncertainty, and geopolitical risks, major U.S. technology stocks such as the “7 Magnificent” or Magnificent Seven continue to dominate the U.S. stock market and remain the focus of investors worldwide.

-Meta, Amazon, Apple, and Tesla show varied strengths.
+Meta, Amazon, Apple, and Tesla show varied strengths

 Read more